DestinyVolt/D-D/Squiddle/Squiddle.md

 Vampiric Bite: +5 to hit, 1d4+3 piercing damage

 ### Artificer 1:
-Spell Slots: 4, 2 \
+Spell Slots: 4, 3 \
 Save DC: 14, +6 to hit \
 Cantrips: Magic Stone, Thorn Whip \
-1st (6 Prepared): Cure Wounds, Catapult, Feather Fall, Expeditious Retreat, Sleep
+1st (5 Prepared): Cure Wounds, Catapult, Feather Fall, Expeditious Retreat, Sleep

 ### Chronurgy Wizard 3:
 Cantrips: Mind Sliver, Prestidigitiation, Mending \
 Rituals: Find Familiar, Alarm, Tenser's Floating Disk \
+Unprepared: None \
-1st (5 Prepared): Detect Magic, Silvery Barbs, Shield, Gift of Alacrity, Magnify Gravity 2nd (2 Prepared): Tasha's Mind Whip, Find Vehicle (UA)
+1st (5 Prepared): Detect Magic, Silvery Barbs, Shield, Gift of Alacrity, Magnify Gravity \
+2nd (2 Prepared): Tasha's Mind Whip, Find Vehicle (UA)

 **Arcane Recovery:** \
-You can recover half your Wizard Level's worth of Spell Slot levels on a short rest once per day.
+You can recover half your Wizard Level (rounded up)'s worth of Spell Slot levels on a short rest once per day.

+**Temporal Awareness** \
+Starting at 2nd level, you can add your Intelligence modifiers to your initiative rolls.

 **Chronal Shift:**
 At 2nd level, you can magically exert limited control over the flow of time around a creature.
 As a reaction, after you or a creature you can see within 30 feet of you makes an attack roll, an ability check, or a saving throw, you can force the creature to reroll.
 You make this decision after you see whether the roll succeeds or fails.
 The target must use the result of the second roll.
 You can use this ability twice, and you regain any expended use when you finish a long rest.